GAC opens European spare parts center – new service for customers!

 In the context of these developments, the European automotive industry is currently presenting itself as a sector that is facing major challenges.
 According to europa.eu, the European Commission recently presented an action plan that was initiated as part of a strategic dialogue.
 This plan includes investments of €1.8 billion to ensure a competitive supply chain for battery raw materials and aims to address technological changes in the sector.

-In addition, a European alliance for networked and autonomous vehicles is founded to support the development of new vehicles and software.
-Through joint public private investments as part of "Horizont Europa", another 1 billion euros are to be made available from 2025 to 2027.
-The action plan is part of the strategy for decarbonization and is intended to help meet the requirements for CO2 emission standards for passenger cars and light commercial vehicles until 2035.
+In addition, a European Alliance for Connected and Autonomous Vehicles will be established to support the development of new vehicles and software.
+A further 1 billion euros are to be made available through joint public-private investments within the framework of “Horizon Europe” between 2025 and 2027.
+The action plan is part of the decarbonization strategy and is intended to help meet CO2 emission standards requirements for passenger cars and light commercial vehicles by 2035.